HanjunHeatherLi/Health_big_data1/Readme.md

 For index date: die patients- 30 days before death; alive patients-last medical event day
 ## Computing basic statistics
+Event count: Number of events recorded for a given patient.
+Note that every line in the input file is an event.

+Encounter count: Count of unique dates on which a given patient visited the hospital.
+All the events - DIAG, LAB and DRUG - should be considered as hospital visiting events.

+Record length: Duration (in number of days) between the first event and last event for a given patient.
 ## Preparing the data
 ### Feature construction
 Observation Window: The time interval you will use to identify relevant events.
 Only